Representative Anastasia P. Williams

 Anastasia P. Williams (D) represents District 9 in Providence.
 She has served her district since first being elected in November 1992.
 She is the chairwoman of the House Committee on Labor and is also a member of the House Committee on Oversight and House Committee on Rules.

 During the 2019 legislative session, Chairwoman Williams sponsored legislation that codifies in state law the privacy rights and reproductive freedoms guaranteed by the United States Supreme Court in the case Roe v.
 Wade and its progeny.
 The bill was signed into law by the governor.
-She also sponsored a new law, one which she has introduced for several years, which exempts natural hair braiders from the requirement to be licensed as hairdressers or cosmeticians.
+She also sponsored a law, one which she had introduced for several years, which now exempts natural hair braiders from the requirement to be licensed as hairdressers or cosmeticians.